 If you're researching Florence vs. Rome, I can assume you are set on visiting Italy (excellent choice) and possibly have limited time which will not allow you to visit both cities.

 I'm sure Florence or Rome seems like an overwhelming decision, especially if you've never been to Italy.
-Well, fret not!
-I'm here to help.
+Well fret not, I'm here to help!
 I’ve been to both Florence and Rome many times.

 Why decide between Florence or Rome if you can do both?

-Before I go into my opinion on Florence vs Rome, let me first say that I am mildly obsessed with both.
-These are two spectacular cities that will not disappoint.
 I don't often return to the same destination multiple times...let's just say I plan to revisit Florence and Rome as much as time and money allow.
 That is how special these cities are and how high they rank on my personal travel list.

 I would highly recommend that everyone visit each city at some point in their life.
 My first suggestion would be to fit both cities into one visit.
 It’s actually quite easy to include both places on a short itinerary.